Miscellaneous

 Vasile Alecsandri, present at the inauguration

-At the official inauguration of the castle - on October 7, 1883 - among many personalities of the moment was present the poet Vasile Alecsandri.
+At the official inauguration of the castle - on October 7, 1883 - the poet Vasile Alecsandri was present, among many personalities of the time.
 He wished the ruling family a new home:

 "How many bricks and beams